 Real Estate Investment Trust Securities.
 Each Fund may invest in real estate investment trusts ("REITs").
-REITs generally invest directly in real estate, in mortgages or in some combination of the two.
+A REIT is a pooled investment vehicle that purchases primarily income-producing real estate-related loans or other real estate-related interests.
+The pooled vehicle then issues shares whose value and investment performance are dependent upon the investment performance of the underlying real estate-related investments.
 Individual REITs may own a limited number of properties and may concentrate in a particular region or property type.
 A REIT is a corporation, or a business trust that would otherwise be taxed as a corporation, which meets the definitional requirements of the Internal Revenue Code of 1986, as amended (the "Code").
 The Code permits a qualifying REIT to deduct dividends paid, thereby effectively eliminating corporate level Federal income tax and making the REIT a pass-through vehicle for Federal income tax purposes.
 To meet the definitional requirements of the Code, a REIT must, among other things, invest substantially all of its assets in interests in real estate (including mortgages and other REITs) or cash and government securities, derive most of its income from rents from real property or interest on loans secured by mortgages on real property, and distribute to shareholders annually a substantial portion of its otherwise taxable income.